MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 ![SQS Request-Response Pattern](../media/SqsRequestResponsePattern.png)

-* This pattern fully decouples applications making requests from the applications responding to requests for both the act of making the request and the act of feceiving the response.
+* This pattern fully decouples applications making requests from the applications responding to requests for both the act of making the request and the act of receiving the response.
 * All intra-application communication goes via a queue.
 * There exists a dedicated queue soley for requests
   * The requestor will send to this queue